agnesoft/agdb/README.md

 )?;
 ```

 This code creates a database called `user_db.agdb` with a simple graph of 4 nodes.
 The first node is aliased `users` and 3 user nodes for Alice, Bob and John are then connected with edges to the `users` node.
 The arbitrary `name` property is attached to the user nodes.
-Rather than inserting values directly with keys (which is also possible) we use our own type and derive from `agdb::UserValue` to allow it to be used with the database.
+Rather than inserting values directly with keys (which is also possible) we use our own type and derive from `agdb::DbType` to allow it to be used with the database.

 You can select the graph elements (both nodes & edges) with their ids to get them back with their associated data (key-value properties).
 Let's select our users and convert the result into the list (notice we select only values relevant to our `User` type with passing `User::db_keys()`):